-Lots of granite domes north of Tuolumne Meadows.
-Saw some nice water falls near Glen Aulin.
+Lots of granite domes north of Tuolumne.
+Saw some nice water falls near Glen aulin.
 Slept on a big granite slab to get away from the mosquitoes.
 Nice sunset.

-Took a bus to Mammoth lakes to the Motel 6 to get our next resupply at Sonora pass set up.
+Took a bus to mammoth lakes to the motel 6 to get our next resupply at Sonora pass set up.
 We are hoping to make it back to Tuolumne on the bus tomorrow to get back to the trail.
-It is likely the next service we get will be South Tahoe in 10-ish days.
+It is likely the next service we get will be South Tahoe in 10 ish days.
 The next section is supposed to be beautiful… but the mosquitoes are supposed to be the worst of the whole trail.
-Makes us wish we were willing to use DEET.
-Long pants and long sleeve shirt and bandanna and hat with head net will have to do.
-Hopefully we can also get new shoes before leaving Mammoth since ours are pretty much dead.
+Makes us wish we were willing to use deet.
+But long pants and long sleeve shirt and bandana and hat with head net will have to do.
+Also hopefully we can get new shoes before leaving mammoth since ours are pretty much dead.

 Up and over Donahue pass.
 Mosquitoes are miserable, hard to enjoy the miles between island and Donahue passes.
 Once we crossed into Yosemite and dropped to the Lyell fork of the Tuolumne river the mosquitoes disappeared and we had a pleasant walk into Tuolumne meadows where we spent the night.

 Up past Agnew meadows and the high trail which was surprisingly beautiful.
 Over to thousand island lake and then up and over island pass.
 Mosquitoes are getting steadily worse.